jonahollman/simple-javascript-calculator/README.md

-# simple-javascript-calculator
+# Simple Javascript Calculator
-A simple calculator built with HTML, CSS, and Javascript
+A simple calculator built with HTML, CSS, and Javascript.
+Designed to look and function like a vintage Canon Palmtronic 8S.